bradleyhop/bradleyhop.github.io/pomodoro-timer/README.md

 [See the live app here](https://bradleyhop.github.io/pomodoroTimer)

-Note: When running the automated test suite, please run in a private session for the tests to execute properly.
-Some browser extensions can mess with the timing just enough for some tests to not pass.
-The testing can take a few minutes to run.
-(UPDATE: Please choose the "25 + 5 Clock" option on the testing suite.)
+NOTE: Please choose the "25 + 5 Clock" option on the testing suite.

 ## Framework and Tools